INPEA Position Statement School Choice

-Educational choice programs must respect the integrity and identity of non-public schools.
-Participation in such programs should not result in a sacrifice of their educational mission, philosophy, creed or governance.
+School choice programs must respect the integrity and identity of non-public schools.
+Participation in such programs should not result in a sacrifice of schools’ educational mission, philosophy, creed, or governance.

 In 1925, the United States Supreme Court, in Pierce v.
 Society of Sisters, affirmed as a fundamental principle of liberty that the child is not the “mere creature of the state.”
 This landmark decision excluded any general power of the state to force children to attend only public schools, consequently upholding the natural right of parents to choose the means of educating their children.
-In doing so, the Court soundly rejected the prejudice of the times and affirmed that non-public schools served the common good.
-Seventy-five years later, these schools continue to provide a quality education that is responsive to the rights of parents as the primary educators of their children.
+In doing so, the Court soundly rejected the public school prejudice of the times and affirmed that non-public schools also serve the common good.
+Furthermore, in 2013 the Indiana Supreme Court ruled unanimously that the Choice Scholarship Program does not violate the Indiana Constitution.
+Today, non-public schools continue to provide a quality education that is responsive to the rights of parents as the primary educators of their children.

 Most parents who currently choose non-public schools for their children exercise their constitutional right at significant cost and personal sacrifice; they bear a dual burden of paying school tuition while also contributing their share of taxes to support government-funded schools.
 The education of children in Indiana’s non-public schools provides substantial annual tax savings to the people of this state.

-So in conclusion, INPEA affirms the right of educational liberty for all Indiana families.
+INPEA affirms all parents’ ability to choose a school that best fits their child’s needs.
 Attainment of full and equitable parental choice in education as well as the protection of each school’s mission and integrity is one of our primary public policy objectives.
-We advocate the enactment of legislation and policies which will maximize the quality of educational opportunities for all of Indiana’s children – particularly the children of the poor – by insuring that all parents have access to the financial capability to exercise the right to choose the school they believe is best for their children.
+We advocate the enactment of legislation and policies which will maximize the quality of educational opportunities for all of Indiana’s children – particularly the children of the financially disadvantaged – by ensuring that all parents have access to the financial capability to exercise the right to choose the school they believe is best for their children.